Associate Specialty Director in Palliative Care

-In addition, he has a particular interest in developing novel multimedia simulation programmes, two of which are now established parts of the undergraduate course at the Clinical School.
+In addition, he has a particular interest in developing novel simulation programmes, two of which are now established parts of the undergraduate course at the Clinical School.
+He is currently working with colleagues on developing a third.

 - End of life care